Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Introduction

 \section{Introduction}

-Stable conditions in the atmospheric boundary layer has been the subject of numerous theoretical, computational and experimental studies.
-Stable conditions are common in nocturnal boundary layer flows as well as in cold regions such as in the Arctic and Antarctica.
-It is widely acknowledged that representation of stable conditions in computer models of weather prediction is imperfect \citep{fernando2010_bams, sandu2013, Holtslag2013_bams}.
+Stable stratifications of the atmospheric boundary layer (ABL) has been the subject of numerous theoretical, computational and experimental studies.
+They are commonly present in nocturnal boundary layer flows as well as in cold regions such as in the Arctic and Antarctica.
+It is widely acknowledged that representation of stable conditions in computer models of weather prediction is far from satisfactory \citep{fernando2010_bams, sandu2013, Holtslag2013_bams}.